dzmitry-duboyski/GeeTest-demo/README.md

 ![geetest captcha](./screenshot/geetest.png)

-# Example for solving of  GeeTest Captcha in Puppeteer
+# Example for solving of GeeTest Captcha in JavaScript using Puppeteer library

+# Description
+This example clearly shows how you can automate the GeeTest captcha solution.
+In the example, the captcha is bypassed on the [demo page](https://2captcha.com/demo/geetest), but the principle of bypassing the captcha is similar everywhere.

 ## How to start
 ### Cloning: